 There’s no one-size-fits-all ROI for kitchen remodeling.
 Your ROI depends on the specifics of your local market, which is why we always recommend talking to an expert real estate agent.
 They’ll be able to give you solid advice about which kitchen renovations offer the best returns.

 The answer depends on you and your goals.
 Let’s look at it this way: If you are planning to sell your house in two months, it may not be smart to put $60,000 into a new kitchen if your real estate agent only thinks you’ll recoup $40,000.
 That’s $20,000 down the drain!
 In that case, it makes more sense to do a few smart renovations that may only cost $5,000.
 The right updates can give your home value a boost before hitting the market—and help you attract as many buyers as possible!

 What if you plan to enjoy the kitchen yourself?
 Having a kitchen that you love can impact your day-to-day life in positive ways.
 Of those who remodeled in 2017, 33% said they have a healthier lifestyle after renovating their kitchen.(15) Nearly 50% said they have more family time, and 41% said they cook more at home.(16) It’s hard to deny those benefits!

 Even if you don’t recoup the whole cost of your remodel when you sell, updating your kitchen can still be a good investment for you and your family.

 An experienced real estate agent can help you determine how much to spend on your kitchen renovation without overdoing it.
 And, when it’s time to sell your home, your agent will also make the most of your home’s standout feature to attract buyers and get a great price.

-You can find a trustworthy agent who is an expert in your area through Dave’s nationwide network of Real Estate Endorsed Local Providers.
+Looking for a true expert?
+You can find a trustworthy agent in your area through Dave’s nationwide network of real estate Endorsed Local Providers (ELPs).